AMCSVOD/angular-top-songs/README.md

 We set up a basic start for you in this repo, so feel free to clone/fork.

 ##Instructions
-Our users, aside from loving out video streaming apps, are a big fan of music streaming.
+Our users, aside from loving our video streaming apps, are a big fan of music streaming.

 We'd like you to make them a SPA (Single Page Application) where they can make a top 10 list.